Carnivore Diet Grocery List | 10 Foods

 Weight Loss

-Like keto, being on a zero-carb diet enables you to lose weight quickly because you’re changing your body’s primary energy source from carbs to fatty acids.
+Like keto, a zero-carb diet lets you lose weight quickly because you change your body’s primary energy source from carbs to fatty acids.

 When you adapt to fat (ketosis), your metabolism can use dietary fats and body fat as fuel.